Chalice has been serving children and seniors in Kenya since 1996 in nine sites in both rural and urban communities.

 - Inclusion of marginalized communities - Parents and seniors involved in family circles benefit equally from the sponsorship program’s funding, capacity building, and opportunities.

-Nairobi - Chalice has partnered with Starehe Boys' School in Nairobi since 1996.
-Patrick Mutuku oversees the sponsorship program, in which academically talented boys who come from poor families throughout Kenya are given the opportunity to study towards a university education alongside those of more privileged backgrounds.
+Nairobi - Chalice has partnered with ILEG in Nairobi since 1996.
+Merciline Nifa oversees the sponsorship program, in which academically talented boys and girls who come from poor families throughout Kenya are supported through post-secondary education alongside those of more privileged backgrounds.
 Sponsorship contributes to costs of boarding and educational materials.
-Most of the students who graduate from Starehe schools go on to university.

 Annual Report 2018 for Nairobi - Read about our Year!

 Starehe Girls - Chalice has partnered with the Starehe Girls' Centre for Education and Excellence in Nairobi since 2013.
 Directed by Sr. Jane Soita, the sponsorship program supports academically talented girls who come from poor families throughout Kenya.
 Girls are given the opportunity to study towards a university education alongside those of more privileged backgrounds.
 Sponsorship contributes to costs of boarding and educational materials.
 Most of the students who graduate from Starehe schools go on to university.
 Chalice also supports their school garden, from which they are able to grow all of the produce for their meals.